MIAMI | FLORIDA

 Fast-forward to today and a Miami now dotted with omakase counters as if condo cranes started rolling rice.
 And now Tanaka is tackling something new at Pari Pari, the just-opened Wynwood hand roll spot, where he teams up with three Parisian friends.

 Pari Pari is open Wednesday–Sunday, noon to 11 p.m., with limited counter seating.
 Book on Resy, or roll the dice on a walk-in; expanded hours are coming.
-In a city crowded with sushi counters, this one has both the precision and the chef to matter.
+In a city crowded with sushi counters, and despite the feeling that one roll isn’t as unique enough from the last one, this is a place that still stands out as something special.

 ViceVersa Miami pizza